 - Table saw

 Gather your materials as you prepare to build your crosscut led.
-Amongst the materials are the base, runners, and two supports at the sled ends.
+The base, runners, and two supports at the sled ends are among the materials.
+Cut the strips of plywood used for the stiffener, blade cover, and front fence.
 The plywood should have smooth surfaces.
-Cut the strips of plywood that you are using for the stiffener, blade cover, and front fence.
-They have to be ¼ inch wide and 12 inches longer than the finished size.
+They must be ¼ inch wide and 12 inches longer than the finished size.
 That leaves room for trimming edges.

-Cut your runners in the same size so that they fit into the miter slots perfectly.
+Cut your runners in the same size to fit into the miter slots perfectly.
 Runners come from strips of hardwood.
 They have to be thinner than the depth of the slot.
-Move them a bit below so that they come below the surface of the table.
+Move them a bit below so they come below the table’s surface.
 Washers are put under the runners to raise them above the table surface.
-If the sled is not sliding smoothly, you have to check the runners.
 You check the sled by sliding it back and forth.
+If the sled is not sliding smoothly, you must check the runners.

 You have to add stop blocks to prevent the blade from cutting through the blade cover.
 The saw block has to be at the bottom of the sled.
 Carriage bolts attach stop blocks to the table saw bed.
 Add wood glue onto the surface and put the plywood piece on top.